jsealock1/sequencing_qc/README.md

 However, the code here is provided as a starting point for QC.
 We suggest analysts visualize variant/sample QC metrics and adjust QC parameters accordingly.

+## Help
+Help forum for troubleshooting and general Hail questions: https://discuss.hail.is/ <br/>
+Questions about this repo: jsealock@broadinstitute.org